External image

 • Keep schedules predictable — avoid last-minute changes when possible.

-6. Outsource Non-Core Functions
+6. Outsource non-core functions

-Common Areas to Outsource
+Common areas to outsource

 • Laundry and linen service

-• Deep cleaning or janitorial tasks
+• Deep cleaning or janitorial work

 • Equipment maintenance